pvavra/temp-ipsy/docs/cluster/cecile/data.md

 ## How related projects are handled

-In case you want to create a project that is related to an existing project, for example projects that are part of the same grant, project names will share a **common prefix** that is decided by the project owner upon project creation (see example below).
+In case you want to create a project that is related to an existing one, for example projects that are part of the same grant, project names will share a **common prefix** decided by the project owner upon project creation.

 ```
 data/